Renormalization-group improved Higgs to two gluons decay rate: Introduction

-We note that the renormalization group equation (RGE) is extensively used as a tool to improve the behaviour of the perturbative expansions, and extend their domain of the applicability in perturbative quantum field theory.
+We note that the renormalization group equation (RGE) is extensively used as a tool to improve the behaviour of the perturbative expansions, and extend their domain of applicability in perturbative quantum field theory.
 For instance, if the perturbative expansion is known to $k$-subleading orders, the renormalization group equation can be used to sum the leading and subsequent $(k-1)$ subleading log contributions to the full perturbative expansion.
-Such logarithms are known as ``RG accessible" in literature\cite{Ahmady1,Ahmady2}.
+Such logarithms are known as ``RG-accessible" in literature\cite{Ahmady1,Ahmady2}.

-In this work, we discuss the closed form summation of these RG accessible logarithms for the $H \rightarrow gg$ decay rate in the so called ``renormalization-group summed perturbation theory" (RGSPT) in the four different RG schemes, namely, \MSb\,, SI, OS and miniMOM.\footnote{The decay of the Higgs boson to gluons in the RGSPT is investigated briefly in reference \cite{Ahmady1} only at N$^2$LO with six flavours.
-The issue of the scale dependence in the $H \rightarrow gg$ decay in RGSPT is not explored in full generality in literature to our knowledge.} Perturbative series in the RGSPT is expanded in terms of coupling constant and logarithms such that coefficient of every such term can be determined through RG-invariance in terms of its leading coefficient.
-This is a generalization of the method of the leading logarithm summation, and provides the RG-summed perturbative expansion of the series to any given order of the perturbation theory.
-One of the salient features of new RGSPT expansions is the reduced sensitivity to RG scale $\mu$ in spite of the presence of large logarithms \cite{Ahmady1}.
+In this work, we discuss the closed-form summation of these RG-accessible logarithms for the $H \rightarrow gg$ decay rate in the so-called ``renormalization-group summed perturbation theory" (RGSPT) in the four different RG schemes, namely, \MSb\,, SI, OS, and miniMOM.
+Perturbative series in the RGSPT is expanded in terms of coupling constant and logarithms such that coefficient of every such term can be determined through RG-invariance in terms of its leading coefficient.
+This is a generalization of the method of the leading logarithm summation and provides the RG-summed perturbative expansion of the series to any given order of the perturbation theory.
+One of the salient features of the new RGSPT expansions is the reduced sensitivity to RG scale $\mu$ in spite of the presence of large logarithms \cite{Ahmady1}.